neubot/neubot/doc/neubot.1.rst

   -v
     Makes the command more verbose.

+**neubot dash [-6fv] [-A address] [-p port]**
+  Asks Neubot to run a dashtest test using the web API and fails if Neubot is not running in the background.

+  Accepts the following options:

+  -6
+    Prefer IPv6 to IPv4.

+  -A address
+    Address of the remote test server.

+  -f
+    Force the test.
+Run the test in the local process context (instead of using the web API) and override privacy settings if needed.
+Useful for developers and for debugging.

+  -p port
+    Port of the remote test server.

+  -v
+    Makes the command more verbose.

 **neubot database [-f database] [action]**
   Performs the specified ``action`` or prints the database's path if no action is specified.
 We do not recommended to use this